Internet users will go to darknet In Russia

 For people who want to stay on the clearnet, we launched the website with specifically recommended VPN services.
 They are not free, but not expensive either.
 It is important to understand that initially VPN was created not to bypass blocking but to protect communications from various intruders – scammers, intelligent services, hackers.
 And a couple of dollars is not that much.

 Also you can use Tor browser.
-A lot of large Internet resources have already opened up on the Tor network, in .onion.market domain zone: Facebook, New York Times, Rutracker, library “Flibusta”.
+A lot of large Internet resources have already opened up on the Tor network, in .onion.rent domain zone: Facebook, New York Times, Rutracker, library “Flibusta”.
 Internet users will leave the clearnet and head to the deepweb.

 Furthermore, every oppressive law contributes to a widespread digital literacy.
 It can be said that people will get to the next Internet literacy level.